-In addition, an actuarial review of the Scheme is undertaken annually.
-Provisional figures from the actuarial review of the Scheme as at 31 March 2020 are set out below for the funding level and vested benefits ratio.
-The assumptions and methodology used to value the liabilities as at 31 March 2020 are those currently intended to be used for the actuarial review of the Scheme as at 31 March 2020.
+Updated figures as at 31 March 2021 are set out below for the funding level and vested benefits ratio.
+The assumptions and methodology used to value the liabilities as at 31 March 2021 are those currently intended to be used for the actuarial examination of the Scheme as at 31 March 2021.

-12 ACTUARIAL EXAMINATION AND REVIEW, FUNDING LEVEL AND VESTED BENEFITS RATIO - 31 MARCH 2020 (CONTINUED)
+12 ACTUARIAL EXAMINATION AND REVIEW, FUNDING LEVEL AND VESTED BENEFITS RATIO - 31 MARCH 2021 (CONTINUED)

-12.2 FUNDING LEVEL - 31 MARCH 2020
+12.2 Funding Level - 31 March 2021